pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 In the first two situations, `g` acts the same as the coin flip -- no watermarking business occurs.
 But in the latter situations, things get weird -- `g` no longer acts like a random coin.
 In the third scenario for instance, `g` will _always_ choose "papaya" over the other candidate.

 So, remember the "probability distribution" created by the LLM in Stage 1?
 This can distort it pretty substantially.
-If you try the buttons below, you can see how "papaya" is affected by 2 of the 16 different `g` moods: one that likes "papaya" and no other tokens, and one that likes all tokens _except_ for "papaya":
+If you try the buttons below, you can see how "papaya" is affected by 2 of the 16 different `g` moods: the one liking "papaya" and no other tokens, and the one liking all tokens _except_ for "papaya":

 {% include watermarking/distortion.html %}